marques-batoon/marques-batoon.github.io/projects/JavaScript Math Game.md

   <img width="800px" class="img-thumbnail" src="../img/math-marques.png">
 </div>

-This is the first Web Application I created that used JavaScript to change HTML and CSS to make a dynamic website.
+This is the first dynamic website web application I created using JavaScript making dynamic HTML and CSS.

 It's a Web Application game made with JavaScript where the user needs to input the correct answer to a basic arithmetic equation.
 However, there is a time limit of 10 seconds for which the user can input the correct answer and progress to the next question.
 High scores are recorded and displayed using RESTful API.